Chris Scelfo: Personal life

 Scelfo is married to wife Nancy née Caldwell, with whom he has a son and a daughter.
 His brother, Frank Scelfo, is currently the head coach at Southeastern Louisiana University.
 His nephew, Anthony Scelfo, played as a quarterback at Tulane.
-Scelfo's son, Joseph, played center at the University of South Alabama from 2012 to 2016.
-Following Joseph's junior year, he graduate transferred to NC State University for his final year.
-He signed as an undrafted free agent to the Houston Texans following the 2017 NFL Draft.
+Scelfo's son, Joe Scelfo, played center at the University of South Alabama from 2012 to 2015.
+Following Joe's junior year, he graduate transferred to NC State University for his final year.
+He signed as an undrafted free agent to the Houston Texans following the 2017 NFL draft.